Validating the CROCODILE model within the AGORA galaxy simulation framework: Conclusions

-Despite its successes, this work has several limitations that point toward future avenues of research: \begin{itemize} \item The calibration of sub-grid parameters is unsatisfactory.
-In particular, energy from SN is the most problematic, and setting it to $10 \times$ more in \gfour seems somewhat unrealistic.
+Despite its successes, this work has several limitations that point toward future avenues of~research: \begin{itemize} \item The calibration of sub-grid parameters is unsatisfactory.
+In~particular, energy from SN is the most problematic, and~setting it to $10 \times$ more in \gfour seems somewhat unrealistic.
 We attribute this to the absence of other regulatory mechanisms, such as AGN and stellar radiative feedback.
-In particular, this last one is present in \gthree but absent in our runs, which may warrant the higher boost we used.
-Additionally, further comparisons with observations are needed to enable a more complete calibration procedure. \item As mentioned in our last point, the simulations used here do not include all physical processes relevant at galaxy formation scales.
-Magnetic fields, cosmic rays, radiative feedback, AGN and more would need their own subgrid models, which were either not activated or not present in \gfour.
-Comparing these implementations between codes is also a goal of future AGORA projects. \item This study was conducted at a single, fixed resolution.
-Momentum-based feedback has been found to be relatively resolution-independent \citep{Smith_2018}, and isolated tests have been performed at different resolutions using our feedback models \citep{Shimizu_2019,Oku_2022}.
-However, resolution tests for zoom-in cosmological runs have not been performed with our code, and recent studies have found systematic differences even among modern sub-grid models in galaxy-scale simulations \citep{Pakmor_2025}. \item Deeper analysis of the current cosmological zoom-in simulation.
-While this work focused on the calibration targets at high redshift, the cosmological simulation has been evolved to $z = 0$.
-This can be used for a wide range of analyses, including detailed studies of chemical abundance patterns, the assembly history and morphology of the low-redshift stellar disk, the evolution of the CGM, the effects of individual mergers, and the properties of the satellite galaxy population.
-These analyses constitute the core of Papers IV to X of the AGORA collaboration, with disk analysis already performed in Paper VIII and merger analysis underway in Paper IX, including \gfour. \item Feedback variations in the full cosmological runs, like those performed for the isolated run in Section~\ref{sec:fbvaresults}, are a future endeavor that could validate many of the conclusions reached here and deepen our understanding of sub-grid models. \item Expanded comparisons with observational data are needed.
-With the code now validated, we can generate more sophisticated mock observations to enable direct, quantitative comparisons with a broader range of astronomical surveys.
-This includes testing our model against galaxy scaling relations, such as the mass--metallicity relation, and the observed properties of the CGM through mock quasar absorption-line spectroscopy. \end{itemize}
+In~particular, this last one is present in \gthree but absent in our runs, which may warrant the higher boost we used.
+Additionally, further comparisons with observations are needed to enable a more complete calibration procedure. \item As mentioned in our last point, the~simulations used here do not include all physical processes relevant at galaxy-formation scales; magnetic fields, cosmic rays, radiative feedback, AGN, and more would need their own sub-grid models, which were either not activated or not present in \gfour.
+Comparing these implementations between codes is also a goal of future AGORA projects. \item This study was conducted at a single fixed resolution.
+Momentum-based feedback has been found to be relatively resolution-independent \citep{Smith_2018}, and~isolated tests have been performed at different resolutions using our feedback models \citep{Shimizu_2019,Oku_2022}.
+However, resolution tests for zoom-in cosmological runs have not been performed with our code, and~recent studies have found systematic differences even among modern sub-grid models in galaxy-scale simulations \citep{Pakmor_2025}. \item Deeper analysis of the current cosmological zoom-in simulation.
+While this work focused on the calibration targets at high redshift, the~cosmological simulation has been evolved to $z = 0$.
+This can be used for a wide range of analyses, including detailed studies of chemical abundance patterns, the~assembly history and morphology of the low-redshift stellar disk, the~evolution of the CGM, the~effects of individual mergers, and~the properties of the satellite galaxy population.
+These analyses constitute the core of Papers IV to X of the AGORA collaboration, with~disk analysis already performed in Paper VIII and merger analysis underway in Paper IX, including \gfour. \item Feedback variations in the full cosmological runs, like those performed for the isolated run in Section~\ref{sec:fbvaresults}, are a future endeavor that could validate many of the conclusions reached here and deepen our understanding of sub-grid models. \item Expanded comparisons with observational data are needed.
+While this study establishes numerical stability and calibration within the AGORA framework, the~absence of direct comparisons with multi-waveband observations limits our assessment of the model's physical realism.
+With~the code now validated, we can generate synthetic observations to enable direct quantitative comparisons with astronomical surveys.
+This includes testing our model against galaxy scaling relations such as the \mbox{mass--metallicity} relation and~the observed properties of the CGM through mock quasar absorption-line spectroscopy. \end{itemize}